tahoe-lafs/magic-folder/docs/invites.rst

 Looking at the whole process from the magic-wormhole perspective, this is what happens:

 - Alice: allocates a wormhole code, sends the first invite message ``{"collective-dmd": "..."}``
-- Alice: securely communicates the wormhole code to Bob
+- Alice (the human): securely communicates the wormhole code to Bob (the human)
 - Bob: uses the wormhole code to complete the SPAKE2 handshake.
 - Bob: retrieves the first invite message.
 - Bob: creates Personal DMD